quentinxxz/music-crawler/README.md

 ```
 '''
 this file show you how to crawl a playlist
-and save the mp3 files and music info file into disk
+and save the mp3 files , music info files into disk
 you should provide follow infos :
 	1、palylist url
 	2、your cookie in login state
-	3、directory paths to save PlayListInfo josn files、musicInfo josn files and mp3 files
-	  you can change those diretories pathin Constants.py
+	3、directory paths to save PlayListInfo josn files、musicInfo josn files and mp3 files, you can change those diretories paths in Constants.py
 '''

 from PlayListDownloader import *